Therapy Designed for You

 • Mindful Self-Compassion – Learning to treat yourself with the same kindness and care you offer others.

-• Skill Building – Applying practical strategies to manage intense emotions and create better relationships.
+• Dialectical Behavioral Therapy (DBT) & Skill Building – Applying practical strategies to live through stressful experiences, manage intense emotions and create better relationships.

 Therapy is a collaborative process, and I tailor my approach to what works best for you.